 Battle of Karbala

-The fierce battle of Karbala took place on the 10th day of Muharram also known as Ashura.
+The fierce battle of Karbala took place on the 10th day of Muharram, also known as Ashura.
 The battle was fought in 680 CE between Yazid, a tyrant who had usurped the Muslim caliphate and Imam Hussain, grandson of the Prophet Muhammad through his daughter Fatima and her husband Imam Ali.
-As, this war took place in the month of Muharram so, it is observed with great solemnity in several parts of the Muslim world.
+As this war took place in the month of Muharram so, it is observed with great solemnity in several parts of the Muslim world.

 Under the leadership of Bhurya Dutt, some Dutt Brahmins together with Mukhtar Saqaffi took avenge for the death of the Imam.
 Some stayed in Kufa and some returned back to India.
-Here they built up a community and called themselves as Hussaini Brahmins.
-They did not convert themselves to Islam and kept alive in memory of their links with Imam Hussain.
+Here they built up a community and called themselves Hussaini Brahmins.
+They did not convert themselves to Islam and kept alive in the memory of their links with Imam Hussain.

 On the other hand, the 10th day of Muharram also marks the day when Allah saved the Children of Israel from Pharaoh in Egypt.
 In 622 CE, when Prophet Muhammad met with the people of Madina, he came to know from the Jews that some people fasted on this day because Allah saved the life of Israel Children from their enemy, the Pharaoh in Egypt and as a sign of gratitude to Allah; the Prophet Musa also fasted on this day.
 Since then, Muhammad also wanted his followers to observe a two-day fast on the day of Ashura and the day prior.
 So, it is said that on Ashura, Shias mourn the death of Imam Hussain and Sunni Muslims follow Muhammad and hold fast.